 The design of the anti-spy bracelet is not exactly trendy, nor does it have a technological appeal.
 Oh well, I say it: it's really horrendous, my mother.

 But it works.
-Not only does it ensure omnidirectional noise, it eliminates blind spots (where transducers cancel each other out) through wrist movement.
-As a result, it is more effective than dedicated stationary jammers and can even confuse bedbugs and hidden microphones.
+Not only does it guarantee omnidirectional noise, but it eliminates blind spots (where transducers cancel each other out) through wrist movement.
+As a result, it is more effective than dedicated fixed jammers and can even confuse hidden bugs and microphones.

 The materials and the interior fittings are not who knows what, this makes me think that the secret of this device lies in its form factor.